 Even if your employer has fired you, or you quit the job, your employer must pay you for the work you have done, even if the final paycheck is deferred until the next normal payday.

-What to Do If Your Employer Refuses To Pay
+What Can I Do If My Employer Refuses To Pay Me?

 If you don’t get a satisfactory answer and your employer refuses point blank to pay you, you have the right to sue your employer for damages.
 The next step would be to contact the state labor department and provide evidence of lack of payment of wages as well as any statements your employer has made and the number of hours you have worked without payment.

 If you are not getting a satisfactory response from the state or federal labor departments closest to you, you should contact an employment law attorney to discuss your case.

 What Can I Do If My Employer Didn’t Pay Me On Payday?

 You may be wondering "what can I do if my employer didn't pay me on payday?".
 If your employer didn’t pay you on payday, the first thing you can do is in writing to ask your employer for the wages that are owed to you.

 If your employer still didn’t pay you on payday after your written statement if you still have not been paid, you should contact your local state labor agency.